 INTRODUCTION

-This Operational Document (OD) is supplementary to the IECEx Conformity Mark Regulations, IECEx 04 and sets out the criteria and procedures for ExCBs obtaining a License from IEC that enables them to issue IECEx Conformity Mark Licenses to holders of an IECEx Certificate of Conformity that qualify according to the IECEx Mark Regulations.
+This Operational Document (OD) is supplementary to the IECEx Conformity Mark Rules , IECEx 04 and sets out the criteria and procedures for ExCBs obtaining a License from IEC that enables them to issue IECEx Conformity Mark Licenses to holders of an IECEx Certificate of Conformity that qualify according to the IECEx Mark Rules.

-This Operational Document was originally published as IECEx OD 022 and is now revised and republished as IECEx OD 422 in response to decision (2013/31E) by IECEx Management Committee (ExMC) to group all IECEx documents related to the IECEx Conformity Mark under a new “400 Series” designation.
+Edition 2.0 of this Operational Document has been prepared to reflect the New Approach taken by the IECEx Management Committee in the licensing of the IECEx Conformity Mark, based on decisions taken during the 2019 IECEx Management Committee, Dubai meeting.

-Edits to OD 022 are indicated by red margin bars in this document.
+Changes to Edition 1.0 are indicated by use of tracked changes.

 This IECEx Operational Document comprises 2 Sections: